Human Immunodeficiency Virus (HIV)

 Symptoms of initial infection with HIV can vary but often appear as flu-like symptoms, including fever, weakness, sore throat, nausea, headache and diarrhea.
 Eventually the individual may develop swollen lymph glands and a weakened immune system and become susceptible to opportunistic infections.
 The diagnosis is made by the use of specific blood tests.
 Confidential HIV testing for students is available at the JMU University Health Center for a small fee, call 540-568-6178 for an appointment.

 STD testing is available at the University Health Center to insure that infections are detected and treated early to help reduce the risk of STD and HIV transmission.
-Condoms are also available to students at no cost at the Health Center and the Student Wellness and Outreach office in Warren Hall.
+Safer sex supplies are available to students at no cost by visiting the Safer Sex Centers located at each entrance of the University Health Center, located in the Student Success Center.
 Abstinence and using Universal Precautions in emergency situations are the number one way to reduce the risk of HIV transmission.